 The Society is ruled by a Council, consisting of representatives of the National Groups, the Board and the Past Presidents.
-The current President is Prof. Xia-Ting Feng, from China.
+The current President is Dr Eda F. de Quadros, from Brazil.

 The ISRM Secretariat has been headquartered in Lisbon, Portugal, at the Laboratório Nacional de Engenharia Civil - LNEC since 1966, date of the first ISRM Congress, when Prof. Manuel Rocha was elected as President of the Society.